pgdogdev/helm-ee/README.md

 ## Installation

+### Guided installation

-The fastest way to install is the guided advisor script.
-It inspects your machine and cluster (read-only), then prints the exact `helm` / `kubectl` / `aws` commands to run:
+The fastest way to install is the guided installer script.
+It uses the AWS and Kube CLI to inspect your cluster and can execute all the necessary commands to install this chart:

 ```sh
 curl -fsSL https://raw.githubusercontent.com/pgdogdev/helm-ee/main/install.sh | bash
 ```

+### Manual install

-Or install manually with Helm (see for options below):
+Install the chart manually with Helm (read below for configuration options):

 ```sh
 helm repo add pgdogdev-ee https://helm-ee.pgdog.dev
 helm install control pgdogdev-ee/pgdog-control
 ```

+The three somewhat complex steps are:

+1. Configuring AWS RDS/CloudWatch permissions
+2. Setting up an Ingress with TLS termination
+3. Configuring OAuth for the control plane dashboard

 ## Chart summary